ScreenX

-ScreenX is a panoramic film format which presents films with an expanded, dual-sided, 270-degree screens projected on the walls in a theater.
-First debuted in 2012, it is designed by CJ 4DPLEX, a subsidiary of the CJ CGV group, which also designed the 4DX motion-theater technology.
+ScreenX (stylized in all caps since 2024) is a panoramic film format which presents films with an expanded, dual-sided, 270-degree screen projected on the walls in a theater.
+First used in 2012, it is designed by CJ 4DPlex, a subsidiary of the CJ CGV group, which also designed the 4DX motion-theater technology.
 A combination of both formats is known as Ultra 4DX.

 As of 2022, the theater technology is installed in 364 screens in 37 countries.

 Overview

 This logo was used until 2019.